 The trails are well maintained and easy to walk, and there are picnic tables to enjoy island views while enjoying a nice lunch.
 There is also a beach area across from Hull, which connects the to Bumpkin Island during low tide via a sand split.

-If you’re thinking about planning a visit to see the Boston Harbor Islands, start your hotels Boston search with us.
+If you’re thinking about planning a visit to see the Boston Harbor Islands, start your Boston hotel deals search here.

 The island has beautiful flowers and vegetation dating back to the 1900s.
 Wildlife such as turkeys and deer have crossed our path while we were hiking many times.
 There are three different structures still present on the island, each one worth visiting.